fridaysystems/inventory-presser/readme.txt

 = 2.2.0 =
 * New features for boat dealers.
 We have added a propulsion type taxonomy and vehicle fields for beam, length, and hull material.
 The edit screen will change to accomodate this data when the vehicle type boat is chosen or loaded.
-* Adds a filter on the text that tells users at which location a vehicle is located, primary for our new plugin "Hours Today Shortcode" to append information to this sentence about whether or not the dealership is currently open.
+* Adds a filter to the "Dealer Hours" widget so that our new plugin, Hours Today Shortcode, can add a sentence like "Open until 6:00 pm today" near the table of hours.

 = 2.1.0 =
 * Now supports child themes